Does your creativity have you going through life feeling like a square peg trying to fit into a round hole?

 How the couch in the middle of the room should move under the window.
 Or how the night table on one side of the bed in the master bedroom actually matched the one in the second bedroom.

 How did my clients not notice that what was in their own room didn’t match?
 Didn’t it occur to them that their reading lamps were different heights on either side of their bed?
-Didn’t it bother them that it wasn’t symmetrical?
+Were they not bothered by the lack of symmetry?

-Turns out it didn’t, because like many people, they didn’t even notice!
-All they had was a vague awareness that something wasn’t quite “right.”
+Like most people, they didn’t even notice!
+All they had was a vague awareness that something wasn’t “quite right.”

-You’re embracing your creativity and god given talent, not leaving it to wither away while you force yourself to occupy your life with things you’re not good at.
+You’re embracing your creativity and god given talent.
+Not leaving it to wither away while you force yourself to do all the things you’re not good at.

 For more on this topic read the articles and comments over at Addicted to Decorating or Born to Be a Home Stager.